claudiamachado27/claudiamachado27/README.md

 * 📍 Location: Aveiro - Portugal
-* 💼 Currently working as: Freelancer
+* 💼 Currently working as: Front-End Development and Prompt Engineer
 * 🌱 Currently learning/focused on: AI Enginner
 * 💡 I like to talk about: Music, movies, and travel
 * 🤝 Looking to collaborate on: Design and Front-End development projects, especially those involving React, to apply and expand my new skills.